-• For long distance operation, considerations should be made regarding how many large rail freight operators that would be the ideal number for optimised operation of a rail corridor.
-The rationale is that the appearance of a few more large players (such as DB) in the rail freight market would be helpful to bring the long distance cross border rail freight to be more competitive against road freight.
-In turn this will invite alliance of smaller players to form as a bigger player that consequently creates a competitive market.
+• For long distance operation, considerations should be made regarding what the ideal number of large rail freight operators for optimised operation of a rail corridor would be.
+The rationale is that the appearance of a few more large players in the rail freight market would be helpful to bring the long distance cross border rail freight to be more competitive against road freight.
+In turn this will invite alliance of smaller players to form as bigger players that consequently creates a competitive market.

-9.2.2 ICT and transportation technology recommendations
+8.2.2 ICT and transportation technology recommendations

 The rail industry needs to focus on developing solutions that produce quick but also sustainable results in terms of additional traffic and revenue, and there needs to be a much more profound adoption of commercially based initiatives.
 This needs to be matched with measures to constrain and drive down costs commensurate with a drive to raise asset and resource productivity by factor amounts.
-Also, in terms of "green technology" identified by the project (e.g. braking energy recovery for rail), efforts should be targeted for identifying areas of application.
-This because most rail electrified operations should be capable of incorporating regenerative braking irrespective of the line voltages used.
 Moreover, R&D recommendations also include the following:

-- Efforts for shifting focus from over-reliance on technical measures towards more commercially based initiatives should be investigated. - Identifying where and on which corridors such "green technology" should be promoted and implemented.
+- In terms of "green technologies" identified by the project (e.g. braking energy recovery for rail), efforts should be targeted towards identifying application areas.
+This includes carrying out cost/benefit analysis. - Efforts for shifting focus from over-reliance on technical measures towards more commercially based initiatives should be investigated.

+• Identifying where and on which corridors such "green technology" should be promoted and implemented.

 Also, the benefit of European Rail Traffic Management System (ERTMS) for advancing interoperability has been around for sometime (e.g. Vinck, 2006).
 Within the rail industry there is evidence that countries like UK, Sweden and Germany are setting targets to implement the technology extensively within the next few years.
-The fact is that many rail actors/operators are still in doubt of the returns out of the high investment made.
-This is particularly true as high investment will create more expensive service and in turn reduce the competitiveness of the rail service to other modes.
+Some rail actors/operators are still in doubt of the benefits of the high investments needed.
+This is particularly true as high investments will create more expensive services and in turn reduce the competitiveness of the rail services compared to other modes.
+Further research and development may contribute to make the ERTMS technology and implementation more cost effective and thus reduce the investments needed.
 However, it has been highlighted that ERTMS would only make economic sense if all the corridors (long distance ones), are equipped with such technology (Schabert, 2006), which then reinforces questions about its deployment and the benefits that flow from its application.

-9.2.3 Infrastructural recommendations
+8.2.3 Infrastructural recommendations

-Moreover, the rail sector needs to stop prioritizing its own supply side measures as a priority and attempt to deliver against customer requirements and expectations to levels that make it competitive with road transport.
+The rail sector is too much focused on prioritizing its own supply side measures as a priority.
+Instead attention should be directed towards meeting customer requirements and expectations making it competitive with road transport.
 At the same time there are challenges related to utilisation of wagon assets, but also for developing new economic concepts adapted to more sustainable operations.
 As such, recommendations for R&D activities encompass: